-How to Add Digital Signatures to PDFs Using TypeScript
+How to add digital signatures to PDFs using TypeScript

-Signature Support
+Signature support

-PSPDFKit offers two types of signatures: electronic signatures and digital signatures.
+Nutrient offers two types of signatures: electronic signatures and digital signatures.

-1. Electronic signatures allow users to create signatures with ink drawings, bitmap images, or text.
+1. Electronic signatures enable users to create signatures with ink drawings, bitmap images, or text.
 Our Electronic Signatures component provides a user-friendly interface, supporting draw, image, and type signature modes, and it enables signature storage for reuse.

-PSPDFKit’s TypeScript PDF Library
+Nutrient’s TypeScript PDF library

 • A prebuilt and polished UI for an improved user experience